 However, remember not to fall into the trap of assuming that you can achieve compliance by making improvements to your cybersecurity.
 It is only one of the many steps in the process but is a great place to start your journey towards compliance.
 Most small businesses believe that cybersecurity measures will prevent data security problems.
 This is not the case.
 There is much more to security than just prevention, and that is true of complying with the GDPR as well.
 What is required is a practical approach to compliance, which would necessarily encompass the various aspects of prevention, technology, process and people.

 Where do I start?

 There are many helpful resources online which can provide guidance on the right path to compliance.
 The UK government’s GDPR toolkit for nurseries and preschools is a great source to start your preparation.
 Then there is the Information Commissioner's Office (ICO) guide on the GDPR which is a living document and is regularly updated.
-You might also want to take a look at Preparing for the (GDPR) 12 steps to take now.
 The Department for Education Video: GDPR Guidance for schools explains how you can review and improve your handling of personal data.
 Check out another read from the NDNA - National Day Nurseries association in the UK.

 What can I do?

 Now that you have gone through the resources which detail on what is required to comply with the new regulation, you can start preparing straight away for the GDPR.
 A robust compliance checklist for the GDPR would comprise the following: